South Bunbury - Bunbury

 In terms of cultural diversity, South Bunbury - Bunbury records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-South Bunbury, Bunbury was found to have cultural diversity roughly in line with the wider region's average.
-86.8% of its population were citizens, 77.5% were born in Australia, and 91.0% spoke English only at home.
-Christianity was the main religion, comprising 48.8% of people in South Bunbury, Bunbury.
+South Bunbury - Bunbury was found to be roughly in line with the wider region's average in terms of cultural diversity, with 86.8% of its population being citizens, 77.5% born in Australia, and 91.0% speaking English only at home.
+The main religion in South Bunbury - Bunbury is Christianity, which makes up 48.8% of the population.
+However, the most apparent overrepresentation was in Judaism, which comprises 0.1% of the population, compared to 0.0% across Regional WA.

 Frequently Asked Questions - Diversity